DR. JAIME S. SCHWARTZ

 - Couch KS, Schwartz JS.
 Use of bi-layered living cell therapy in recalcitrant wound healing.
 Abstract poster presentation at the Symposium for the Advancement for Wound Care, San Antonio, TX, May 2006.

-What Are the Benefits of Male Breast Reduction?
+What Are the First Signs of Breast Implant Illness?